K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 * … are simplified Iterators ;
 * … can send an unlimited amount of data, without saturating the memory ;
 * … can be aggregated using generators delegation ;
-* … can be used to implement cooperative multitasking.
+* … can be used to implement cooperative multitasking ;
+* … are awesome!